ckeditor/ckeditor4/.github/ISSUE_TEMPLATE/1-bug-report.md

 ## Provide detailed reproduction steps (if any)

 <!--
-Including simple sample reproducing the issue is also a good idea.
+Including a simple sample reproducing the issue is also a good idea.
 It can drastically decrease the time needed to reproduce the issue by our team, which means it can speed up helping you!

-You can use one of our samples to create reproduction sample:
+You can use one of our samples to create the reproduction sample:

 * CodePen: https://codepen.io/Comandeer/pen/ExaMgpz?editors=1010
 * JSFiddle: https://jsfiddle.net/Comandeer/d6ey8a2w